JNSStudios/ToonTuber-Player/README.md

  - Press "right ctrl" key (or other assigned key) to toggle ignoring hotkeys (useful for when you want to type in chat without triggering animations)
  - Press "right shift" key (or other assigned key) to toggle muting the microphone (useful for when you want to mute your mic within the program)
  - If the program crashes, an error report is saved in the same folder.
 A loud error sound will also play so the user will know that the program crashed even if they cannot see it.
- - Canned Animations can have sound effects attached to them.
-WAV, MP3, and OGG files are supported.
+ - Animations can have sound effects attached to them.
+WAV, MP3, and OGG files are supported. (note: if you are streaming or recording while using this program, you will likely have to add an Application Audio Capture source in OBS to capture the sound effects, as they are played within the window.)
  - This program supports pressing keyboard hotkeys, and I want it to support StreamDecks in the future (I have some code ready for it, but I cannot test if it works as I do not own a StreamDeck.
 If one of you does and would like to contribute, fork this repository and program in StreamDeck functionality into this program.)

 ## What you will need:
-   - for running as Python code:
+   - for running the source Python code:
       - Python 3.10
       - an IDE to run the code (I use VSCode with Python extensions)
       - import the following libraries using "pip":